Azure Newsletter: May 2017

 Container support generally available in Azure Service Fabric

 Container support for Windows containers in Azure Service Fabric is now generally available.
-This includes Visual Studio tooling, which supports continuous integration and deployment of containerized applications to Service Fabric environments.
+This includes Visual Studio tooling, which supports continuous integration and deployment of containerised applications to Service Fabric environments.
 Support for Linux containers remains in public preview.
-Docker compose, for deploying containerized apps to Service Fabric, is now in preview.
+Docker compose, for deploying containerised apps to Service Fabric, is now in preview.
 Version 5.6 of Service Fabric has several great new features and improvements.
 Learn more.

 Azure Application Insights integration with Azure Service Fabric

-We’ve made improvements to the Azure portal where it’s now easier to integrate with Azure Application Insights for diagnostics, and we’ve added a quick way to enable the Service Fabric Reverse Proxy when setting up a new cluster.
+We have made improvements to the Azure portal where it is now easier to integrate with Azure Application Insights for diagnostics, and we have added a quick way to enable the Service Fabric Reverse Proxy when setting up a new cluster.
 Learn more on the Azure Blog.

 Watch the pilot episode of Cloud Gal

 Do not miss the pilot episode of Cloud Gal, a new series created and hosted by Samantha Lindsey-Ahmed.
 Highlighting the lives and careers of women developers at Microsoft, it also offers insight into cool cloud technologies from a developer perspective.
 In the pilot episode, Samantha talks to Oana Platon, Principal Developer in Azure Service Fabric.
 Oana shares her technical background, role models, work/life balance, and more.
 Watch now.